Skip to content

 rx_node = RXGlobal(num_channels=61)

-Fix: Connect all required ports
+Missing Required Port -- Connect all required ports before running:

 pipeline.connect((source.result, rx_node.data))

-Symbolic Dimension Not Found
+Symbolic Dimension Not Found (AttributeError) -- Store the attribute before super().__init__():

 class SelectorNode(Node):